Scientific Name

 Description

 Cylindropuntia imbricata is a tree-like cactus with a short woody trunk and several upright candelabra-like branches.
-It grows up to 10 feet (3 m) tall.
+It can grow up to 10 feet (3 m) tall.
 The branches have 10 to 30 fairly short, white or light brown spines per areole that allow the green stem color, purplish in times of cold weather, to be clearly visible.
-The attractive violet flowers are followed by knobbly orange fruits that stay attached to the plant for many months.

 Hardiness